OXFORD CANAL

 Going from Thames to Oxford Canal: turn left.

-The right bank (left going towards the Thames) is the King's Lock Island (No camping now).
+The LEFT bank (ie left going upstream towards the Thames) is the King's Lock Island (No camping?).

 Upstream on the Thames is straight on (next sections River Evenlode, Eynsham Lock)